mhe/pynrrd/docs/source/user-guide.rst

 :Python Datatype: (M,N) :class:`numpy.ndarray` of :class:`float`
 :Python Example: np.array([[2.54, 1.3, 0.0], [3.14, 0.3, 3.3], [np.nan, np.nan, np.nan], [0.0, -12.3, -3.3]])

-This datatype has the additional feature where certain rows can be defined as empty or none.
-In the NRRD specification, instead of the row, the 'none' keyword is used in it's place.
-This is represented in the Python NumPy array as a row of all NaN's (NaN's are only defined for floating point numbers).
+This datatype has the added feature where rows can be defined as empty by setting the vector as :code:`none`.
+In the NRRD specification, instead of the row, the :code:`none` keyword is used in it's place.
+This is represented in the Python NumPy array as a row of all NaN's.
 An example use case for this optional row matrix is for the 'space directions' field where one row may be empty because it is not a domain type.

 Supported Fields
 ----------------
+A list of supported fields, according to the NRRD specification, and its corresponding datatype can be seen below.
+Each field has a link to the NRRD specification providing a detailed description of the field.

 ========================  ================
 Field                     NRRD Datatype
 ========================  ================